 Family - Orchidaceae

-Habitat - Dry upland forests, upper slopes of bluffs, dry upland prairies, old fields, disturbed sites.
-Mostly on acidic substrates in dry cherty soils.
+Habitat - Dry upland forests, upper slopes of bluffs, dry upland prairies, old fields, powerline cuts, cemeteries, lawns, other disturbed, open situations, particularly in acidic, dry, cherty or sandy soils.

 Origin - Native to the U.S.